HSFGR Breed Standard

 GENERAL APPEARANCE

-The ideal Heritage Silky Fainting Goat is balanced, clearly feminine or masculine as appropriate, and maintains a refined, elegant outline without losing substance or Myotonic character.
+The ideal Silky Fainting Goat, as recognized by HSFGR, is balanced, structurally sound, and clearly feminine or masculine as appropriate.
+The goat should maintain a refined, elegant outline without losing substance, capacity, usefulness, or Myotonic character.

-“Elegant” in this breed does not mean frail, fine-boned, or dairy-sharp.
-It means a goat that is put together smoothly, stands and moves with ease, and carries their strength in a clean, functional frame.
+“Elegant” in this standard does not mean frail, fine-boned, narrow, weak, or dairy-sharp.
+It means a goat that is put together smoothly, stands and moves with ease, and carries its strength in a clean, functional frame.

 Balance & Proportion